 While gastric bypass surgery is slightly riskier than LAP-BAND® surgery and is not reversible, gastric bypass may generate greater weight loss than gastric banding surgery like the LAP-BAND® and REALIZE® Band.
 Gastric bypass surgery is also known as gastric Roux-en-Y surgery.

 Unlike gastric banding surgery and gastric bypass, laparoscopic sleeve gastrectomy does not involve creating a stomach pouch.
 Instead, Dr. Dahiya shrinks the stomach using a surgical stapling device, leaving a tube-like stomach with a capacity of about 200 ml.
 Laparoscopic sleeve gastrectomy can be done as the first stage of weight loss surgery for patients with a very high BMI, followed by gastric bypass surgery.
 Sleeve gastrectomy generates less weight loss than other bariatric surgery procedures, but requires less follow-up care and nutritional supplements.

-To learn more about the alternatives to LAP-BAND® surgery, please contact our board-certified Los Angeles bariatric surgeon Dr. Dahiya to schedule a consultation to discuss your weight loss surgery options.
+To learn more about the LAP-BAND® surgery, please schedule a consultation with our board-certified Los Angeles bariatric surgeon Dr. Dahiya to schedule a consultation to discuss your weight loss surgery options.